t2trg/t2trg-rest-iot/draft-irtf-t2trg-rest-iot.md

 In contrast, in a service-oriented RPC approach, state is modified remotely, directly by the server, and only the instruction what to modify is exchanged.
 Also retrieving state for local use is usually solved through specific instructions depending on the individual information.
 This requires to model all the necessary instructions beforehand and assign them to named procedures.
-This results in a application-specific interface with a large set of methods/procedures.
+This results in an application-specific interface with a large set of methods/procedures.
 Moreover, it is also likely that different parties come up with different ways how to modify state, including the naming of the procedures.
 Hence, even very similar applications are likely not interoperable.